5 Demand Generation Examples—With Ideas From Startups

 The campaign was a success.
 The company gave out 100,000 shirts in 2013, meeting lead goals and building community around the product.

-Events are a common example of demand generation.
+Events are a common demand generation example.
 They give companies a great opportunity to talk to leads, get instant feedback on products, and collect information all in one place.

 IFTTT found a way to foster brand loyalty and create demand with their event swag.
 Instead of the standard pen or sticker, the company handed out socks with a custom neon argyle print.